Online Safety

 Online Safety Curriculum Statement

-The overview of the sequence of lessons we use alongside our SWGFL curriculum and also PHSE linked curiculum is available in our downloads.
 We ensure we embed online safety in all computing lessons and also cross curricular lessons when appropriate.
-The children use technology everyday so it is imperitive they are safe.
-Children keep their passwords for curriculum websites private and they understand they must log out of each session to ensure their information is kept secure.
+The children use technology everyday so it is imperative they are safe.
+Children keep their passwords for curriculum websites and computer logins private and they understand

 Online Safety Links